Betty’s Paris

 Metro: Mabillon

 Original market-based cooking, a friendly staff, and a warm welcome are the reasons that this popular Left Bank restaurant is always full.
 The menu changes daily with many dishes available as an appetizer or a main.
-For dessert a golden choux pastry shell filled with an ethereally light caramel cream is always on the menu and a must.
-Dinner appetizers run 6 to15 euros, mains 22 to 30, and desserts 10 to 12.
+For dessert a golden choux pastry shell filled creatively are often on the menu and.
 Another bonus is that Semilla is open every day (including Sunday!) for lunch and dinner.

 Neva Cuisine